egecelikci/ege.celikci.me/src/index/iced-filter-coffee.md

 ---
-title: Iced Filter Coffee
+title: iced filter coffee
 status: evergreen
+updated: 2025-12-23
-tags: ["coffee", "recipe", "brew"]
+tags: ["coffee", "recipe"]
 templateEngine: [vto, md]
 ---

-this is the recipe of James Hoffmann: https://www.youtube.com/watch?v=PApBycDrPo0
+this is the recipe from James Hoffmann

+{{ comp.youtube({
+id: "PApBycDrPo0",
+title: "How to Make Iced Filter Coffee by James Hoffmann" }) }}

 ## ingredients